 Hosted, Local, and Mailbox Agents

-Agents can operate in multiple environments based on how they are created and deployed within the network.
-Understanding the difference between Hosted, Local, and Mailbox Agents is helpful for developers to correctly choose the right setup for their use cases and applications.
+Understanding the difference between Hosted, Local, and Mailbox Agents helps developers choose the right setup for their needs.

 Hosted Agents